claudinec/vic-exposure-site-alert/README.md

 # Filtered Victorian Covid-19 exposure site alerts

+ARCHIVED JANUARY 2022 as the Victorian government is no longer updating this list publicly.

 Query the Victorian Government Covid-19 exposure site data for chosen suburbs and sends an alert for each new exposure site added via [Pushcut for iOS](https://www.pushcut.io/index.html).

 This package provides a command `exposure-alert` that can be run the query once or schedule the query to run at regular intervals until a specified ending time.
 Alternatively, you can schedule the query to repeat indefinitely by calling `exposure-alert once` from `cron`.